BionicFramework/Documentation/docs/updates/index.md

 ## Bionic Monitor Release and demo

+#### Published: Sep 23, 2018

 Bionic Monitor provides live reloading capability to both Standalone and Hosted Blazor projects.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/68xYErxxKLQ" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-The above demo did not make use of Bionic Monitor configuration file but once set it does not require one to pass command line arguments to Bionic Monitor.
+The above demo did not make use of Bionic Monitor configuration file.
+This file can be used to set Bionic Monitor default command line arguments to any given project.

 ## Bionic 1.0.18 release and PWA demo